Kenya Complete Cob Roundhouse for Mlango Farm (Ngecha)

 MEALS & ACCOMMODATIONS

 We will serve three meals a day from Monday through Friday including the Welcome and Celebration Dinners and Farewell Brunch.
 Weekends students can either be on their own for food and may use the onsite kitchen, or choose to have meals made by the staff for a rate of 15€/day or 3€ for breakfast and 6€ for lunch or dinner.
-Meals will be vegetarian and locally-based as much as possible, including farm produce and eggs!
+Meals will be mostly vegetarian and locally-based as much as possible, including farm produce and eggs, but we will attend to meat eaters several times a week if desired!

-We will attend to vegan and gluten-free diets if needed but any other restrictions & allergies that require extensive preparation needs will not be able to be honored.
-And kitchen will only be accessible on weekends for students.
+We will also attend to vegan and gluten-free diets if needed but any other restrictions & allergies that require extensive preparation needs will not be able to be honored.
+Kitchen will not be accessible on weekends for students, but there are plenty of places to eat in the surrounding neighborhoods!

 Camping in your own tent is free and available for everyone.
 Please bring your camping gear.
-Our host is also offering 8 bunkbeds (first come first serve) in the soon-to-be-finished Cob Guest House.
+Our host is also offering a limited number of beds (first come first serve) in various locations on the Farm.
 The fee will be 6€/night.
-Students can buy camping gear or just blankets in Nairobi with the help of our host if they dont want to travel with it.
+Students can buy camping gear or just blankets in Nairobi with the help of our host if they don’t want to travel with it.

 TRANSPORTATION

-International students will fly into Jomo Kenyatta International Airport (NBO) in Nairobi and will be shuttled (paid separately) to the workshop site in Naivasha on Saturday.
-If a group of students or all students choose to arrive on Friday, we will organize the transport for Friday.
-Students can also take a shared taxi ($65) to the site.
-The cost of the shuttle will be posted later.
-The distance to the site is only 100km from Nairobi.
-Students should arrive either Friday or Saturday and can eat with the residents before the workshop for a small fee or choose to have meals prepared for a larger fee or bring their own food to make.
+International students will fly into Jomo Kenyatta International Airport (NBO) in Nairobi and can share an Uber or Bolt (cheapest) to the site, an hour away.
+The distance to the site is only 25 miles/40km from Nairobi.
+Students should arrive on Saturday and can eat with the residents before the workshop for a small fee or choose to have meals prepared for a larger fee or bring their own food to make.

 ADDITIONAL IMPORTANT TRAVEL INFORMATION: